atomjump/loop-server/README.md

 Is available from
 https://github.com/atomjump/loop#loop

 This tool provides a 'WhatsApp-like' group discussion forum from a popup on your website.
-It is good for feedback, but can also be used as a live discussion tool, or a CRM.
-We actually run our entire operation off one page with several of these popups on it.
+It is good for general messaging, either within a company or family, in either a private or public setting.

-The client software is entirely Javascript and CSS, but it refers to an AtomJump Messaging server to store messages (this is optionally available as a separate project at http://github.com/atomjump/loop-server, or by default you can use the AtomJump.com server).
+The client software is entirely Javascript and CSS, but it refers to an AtomJump Messaging server to store messages.
+This is optionally available as a separate project at http://github.com/atomjump/loop-server, or by default you can use the AtomJump.com server.

+Private forums on the hosted atomjump.com platform are purchased for US$10 / year to cover our costs, but public forums are free.

 Supported client platforms: IE8 upwards, Edge, Chrome, Firefox, Safari, Android Native, Android Chrome, Android Firefox, iPad, iPhone, Opera.
 There may be other supported platforms we haven't tested on.

 See the demo at <a href="http://atomjump.org">AtomJump</a>

-You are most welcome to adjust the styling by making changes to the CSS file for your project.
+You can adjust the styling by making changes to the CSS file for your project.